jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 * For each thread, exit when it was told by the coordinator *coord.should_stop*.
 * Print out a hello message and sleep for some random of time.
-* Whenever a thread has print the message 4 times, it will ask the coordinator to request all other threads to stop.
+* Whenever a thread has printed the message 4 times, it will ask the coordinator to request all other threads to stop.

 ### Queue
 Data reading and preparation may take time.
 TensorFlow provide a queueing mechanism to allow multiple threads to enqueue data onto the same queue.
 The general steps are: